-Wendeen Eolis was introduced to politics and government by her father, a senior civil servant and later a high level state official during her childhood.
+Wendeen Eolis was introduced to politics and government by her father, who lived to see Wendeen take on significant roles in public service.
+During her childhood , Wendeen's dad was a senior civil servant and progressed to a high level state official.
 Wendeen's interest in public service was further magnified as a result of a chance meeting with Rudy Giuliani, in 1978.
 Rudy's pride in public servant, resonated with Wendeen as a commitment to "giving back."But it was her friend Maureen Reagan, who pushed Wendeen to take public service more seriously when gubernatorial candidate George Pataki came knocking at her door.

 Already a confidante to the Mayor, Wendeen became an advisor to the unlikely candidate for governor--joining the Pataki administration as his First Assistant and Senior Advisor.
 She united with Maureen for a trip to the Middle East in 1995, following the assassination of Yitzhak Rabin.
 She looked upon her friend's decision to act as a family representative with great admiration.